David de Gea: Style of play

-Regarded as a promising prospect in his youth, De Gea developed into one of the best goalkeepers in the world.
-De Gea grew up playing futsal as an outfield player until the age of 14, which has helped with his footwork; he has also incorporated various futsal goalkeeping techniques in his play style which shows in his ability to make saves with his feet.
-His unorthodox, yet effective, goalkeeping style of making saves with his feet accredited with changing goalkeeping.
+De Gea was regarded as a promising goalkeeper in his youth.
+He later developed into one of the best professional goalkeepers in the world in his prime.
+De Gea grew up playing futsal as an outfield player until the age of 14.
+He has incorporated futsal goalkeeping techniques into his playing style, including the use of his feet to make saves.

-An elegant and athletic keeper, De Gea is known in particular for his reflexes, agility, and shot-stopping ability between the posts, as well as his penchant for saving the ball with his feet, which enable him to produce acrobatic dives and spectacular saves.
-Former goalkeeper Shay Given labelled De Gea as the best shot-stopper in the world in 2018.
-Furthermore, he has stood for his consistency, composure, leadership, and his positional sense.
+De Gea has been complimented for his reflexes, agility, and is well known for making saves with his feet.
+In 2018 Shay Given called De Gea the best shot-stopper in the world.

 Due to De Gea's slender frame, he initially struggled at defending high balls as a youngster, often punching balls away rather than holding on to them, and was at times reluctant to come off his line.
-He has since shown improvements in his aerial prowess, handling, command of his area, decision making, and ability to come out and claim crosses, in particular after he developed physically and gained more experience, even being described as a "strong presence in the box" by Kyle Diller in 2012.
-However, in later seasons, his inability to come off his line and deal with crosses was once again cited as a weakness in his game, in particular in comparison to teammate Dean Henderson.
+He later showed improvements in his aerial prowess, handling, command of his area, decision making, and ability to come out and claim crosses, in particular after he developed physically and gained more experience, even being described as a "strong presence in the box" by Kyle Diller in 2012.
+However, in his later seasons at Manchester United, his inability to come off his line and deal with crosses was once again cited as a weakness in his game, in particular in comparison to teammate Dean Henderson.